carlos-afonso/measles/README.md

 ## Requirements

-This package requires the following 12 packages:
+This project requires the following 12 packages:
 * python
 * bokeh
 * folium